-• Personnel expenses amounted to ¥16,526 million, edging up ¥4,644 million, or 39.1%, year on year.
-The higher personnel expenses resulted from the total number of employees of the Yahoo Japan Group rising to 8,870, an increase of 2,020 employees, or 29.5%, from the same quarter in the previous fiscal year, which was primarily due to the consolidation of ASKUL Corporation.

-• Sales promotion costs amounted to ¥12,276 million, increasing ¥8,891 million or 262.7%, from the same quarter last year.
-The increase can mainly be attributed to the increase in the T Point expenses and in the cost for promoting application usage.

-• Business commissions rose ¥3,981 million or 92.4% year on year, to ¥8,289 million.
-This is mainly due to the consolidation of ASKUL Corporation.
+- Personnel expenses amounted to ¥15,293 million, edging up ¥3,813 million, or 33.2%, year on year.
+The higher personnel expenses resulted from the total number of employees of the Yahoo Japan Group rising to 8,803, an increase of 1,975 employees, or 28.9%, from the same quarter in the previous fiscal year. - Sales promotion costs amounted to ¥8,789 million, increasing ¥4,695 million or 114.7%, from the same quarter last year.
+The increase can mainly be attributed to the increase in the T-POINT expenses and in the cost for acquiring the Yahoo!
+JAPAN card subscribers. - Depreciation and amortization increased ¥2,260 million or 65.6% year on year to ¥5,708 million.
+The increase can primarily be attributed to the consolidation of ASKUL Corporation; increase in property and equipment due to acquisition of servers and network-related equipment; and an increase in intangible assets due to greater in-house development of software. - Business commissions rose ¥1,051 million or 23.0% year on year, to ¥5,626 million.
+This is mainly due to the consolidation of ASKUL Corporation. - Content provider fee decreased ¥1,016 million, or 34.8%, year on year to ¥1,908 million.

-• Depreciation and amortization increased ¥4,291 million or 120.6% year on year to ¥7,850 million.
-The increase can primarily be attributed to the increase in the number of consolidated subsidiaries; and increase in property and equipment due to acquisition of servers and network-related equipment.

-• Packing and freight rose ¥3,681 million year on year, to ¥3,708 million.
-This is mainly due to the consolidation of ASKUL Corporation.

-• Content provider fee decreased ¥1,160 million, or 40.4%, year on year to ¥1,708 million.
 The decrease is primarily due to the changes in the terms of agreements related to search system usage.

+3) Gain from remeasurement relating to business combination

+The gain from remeasurement relating to business combination in this quarter is due to the consolidation of ASKUL Corporation.

+4) Other Non-Operating Income (Expenses)

+Other non-operating income for the quarter under review amounted to ¥1,702 million, increasing ¥1,360 million or 397.7%, from the same quarter in the previous fiscal year.
+Major non-operating income includes the gain on sales of investment securities

+Other non-operating expenses for the quarter under review amounted to ¥96 million, decreasing ¥40 million or 29.5%, from the same quarter in the previous fiscal year.

-3) Income Taxes
+5) Income Taxes

-Income taxes for the quarter under review amounted to ¥14,072 million.
-The effective income tax burden ratio for income before income taxes was 32.6% for the quarter.
+Income taxes for the quarter under review amounted to ¥13,558 million.
+The effective income tax burden ratio for income before income taxes was 12.9% for the quarter.
+The difference between the legal effective tax rate 33.06% and the tax burden ratio after the application of tax-effect accounting is mainly due to the effect of the gain from remeasurement relating to business combination.

-4) Net Income
+6) Net Income

-Net income amounted to ¥29,037 million, decreasing ¥4,661 million, or 13.8%, from a year earlier.
-Basic earnings per share attributable to owners of the parent was ¥5.06 for the quarter.
+Net income amounted to ¥91,269 million, increasing ¥60,778 million, or 199.3%, from a year earlier.
+Basic earnings per share attributable to owners of the parent was ¥16.05 for the quarter.